waimea-jrgerraty/300DTD-gamedev-workflow-website/docs/2-sprint-2-mvp.md

 ## Initial Implementation

 The key functionality of the web app was implemented:
+- An account system was created, prompting users to sign in or create an account before they can use the system.
+The home page when you are not signed in is a generic hero page, and when you are signed in it switches to list invitations and invites.
+You can also view other users' profiles by clicking on their icon, or edit your own profile by pressing your icon at the right of the nav bar, and selecting Profile from the drop down.

 **PLACE SCREENSHOTS AND/OR ANIMATED GIFS OF THE SYSTEM HERE**